spyfu/spyfu-vue-transitions/README.md

 - The use of `will-change` needs to be configurable, and should of off by default.
 - Transitions should expose a prop to customize the `appear` behavior when possible.
 - All state transitions should accept easing functions as a prop.
+- For transitions that require wrapping elements, that element's tag should be customizable.